 Dr. Victor J. Boschini, Jr.

 Texas Christian University is approaching its sesquicentennial in 2023, prompting plans for celebration as well as reflection upon TCU’s rich heritage and traditions over the span of 150 years.
 Chancellor Victor J. Boschini is the 10th Chancellor and follows in the footsteps of other strong leaders with each chancellor taking TCU to new heights.
+His leadership style could be described as optimistic and open to the ideas of others; yet, he is willing to make the tough decisions when necessary.

-Chancellor and TCU’s First Lady Megan Boschini consider themselves fortunate to have been a part of the University for the past 16 years.
+Chancellor and TCU’s First Lady Megan Boschini consider themselves fortunate to have been a part of the University for the past 18 years.
 During that time, they have set a tone as a couple that emphasizes a “place at the table” for all members of the ever-growing TCU community.
-In his message at commencement, the Chancellor promotes the importance of civility in today’s society, challenging graduates to perform acts of kindness and assume the best in others.
+As part of his traditional message at commencement, the Chancellor promotes the importance of civility in today’s society, challenging graduates to perform acts of kindness and assume the best in others.
 This “be kind—pass it on” message is vintage Chancellor Boschini and part of the growing movement of inclusiveness on campus.
 Chancellor Boschini considers himself fortunate to have a great partner in his wife, Megan, as they work together to advance all things TCU in a variety of venues.

 TCU today is much different from the tiny prairie school that the Clark brothers, Addison and Randolph, started back in 1873.